 Maybe you only use condoms sometimes, or seldom, or don't use them at all.
 Maybe you want to lower your risk of getting HIV, but condoms don't always work for you.
 In that case, PrEP can be something that can help you.
 Using PrEP means taking a medicine that lowers the risk of getting HIV.
 PrEP stands for pre-exposure prophylaxis.
-The medicine is named Truvada, but there are also cheaper versions with other names from different companies.
+PrEP is available in most parts of Sweden.
+For more information about your local clinic visit this link: rfsl.se/en/organisation/health-sexuality-and-hiv/prep/.